hpcn-uam/Limago/README.md

 make create_prj_vcu118-fns-single-toe-iperf
 ```

 Once the project is create you can open it.
-The projects are created under the folder `project/<project_name>`
+The projects are created under the folder `projects/<project_name>`

 For instance, you can open the project with Vivado:

 ```
-vivado project/vcu118-fns-single-toe-iperf/vcu118-fns-single-toe-iperf.xpr
+vivado projects/vcu118-fns-single-toe-iperf/vcu118-fns-single-toe-iperf.xpr
 ```

-3. Implement project
+3. Implement a project

 You can either launch it manually from the GUI or using the following command: